HarrisonCreates/uconngamedevclub/README.md

 Website (and code) for the Game Development Club at the University of Connecticut

 Hello!
 My name is Harrison Burr, and I'm the developer for this website.
-Please note my web skills are still developing, so this README may get updated as new features
+Please note my web skills are still developing, so this README may get updated as new features are implemented.

 ***PLEASE NOTE***
 Any and all vector images used which do not utilize a Creative Commons or WTFPL lisences will be attributed their proper credits.